elixir-desktop/android-example-app/README.md

 ### The x86_64 emulator does not work

 So you've got to run on your phone or you the slow ARM emulator.
 If you have an idea how to fix the issue.
-Please send a pull request to the runtime project.
+Please send a pull request to the [Desktop Runtime](https://github.com/elixir-desktop/runtimes) project.

 ### Initial Startup time is slow